What Causes Olive Cravings? Top 4 Reasons Revealed

 The truth of the matter is that there are pros and cons to everything.

-People who eat olives tend to live longer than those people who don’t eat them.
+People who eat olives tend to live longer than those who don’t.

 But why?
 Why do they live longer when eating this fruit instead of something else like oranges or apples?

-Well it turns out that olives (and olive oil) contain a lot of unsaturated fatty acids, which help reduce cholesterol and inflammation in the body and protect us from different types of diseases (such as heart disease).
+Well, olives (and olive oil) contain a lot of unsaturated fatty acids, which help reduce cholesterol and inflammation in the body and protect us from various diseases (such as heart disease).

-Not only does adding olive oil into recipes help keep us full and satiated, but it actually provides us with healthy fats at the same time as sharp flavor too!
+Not only does adding olive oil to recipes help keep us full and satiated, but it also provides us with healthy fats and a sharp flavor!

-That doesn’t mean we should completely avoid saturated fat, though, since our bodies need some amount to survive!
+That doesn’t mean we should avoid saturated fat since our bodies need some amount to survive!

 Plus, there is nothing unique to olives.
 You can get the same nutrients in olives if you eat other foods.
 You don’t need to eat olives to be healthy.